smussenden/2019-baltimore-climate-health-project-data-repo/documentation/role-of-trees-data-analysis.md

 Demographics Analysis
 ---------------------

 For the demographic anaylsis, we used CSA rather than NSA geographic segments, for reasons explained in the [Code Red Data Cleaning document](https://github.com/smussenden/2019-baltimore-climate-health-project-data-repo/blob/master/documentation/code-red-data-cleaning.md).
 The CSAs and NSAs do not allign completely.
+The demographic information is primarily from the Baltimore Neighborhood Indicators Alliance.
+Further explanations about the source data are in the [Code Red Data Cleaning document](https://github.com/smussenden/2019-baltimore-climate-health-project-data-repo/blob/master/documentation/code-red-data-cleaning.md#load-and-clean-demographic-data).

 First, the top 10 CSAs ranked by percent of families living below the poverty line: